sho7noka/Yurlungur/Readme.md

 ```

 #### optional
-If you use UE4 Editor or Standalone for full supports, Yurlungur recommend `Qt for Python` module.
+If you use Unreal Editor or Standalone for full supports, Yurlungur recommend `Qt for Python` module.

 ```bash
 $ pip install PySide2